Skip to main

 Miriam (she/her) is a co-founder and front-end architect – overseeing the user-experience & overall cohesion of a project.

-Miriam is a teacher, open-source contributor, and pioneer of modern CSS – a core contributor to the Sass language, and Invited Expert on the W3C CSS Working Group.
-She’s a writer for CSS-Tricks & Smashing Magazine, co-founder of the Mozilla Developer Channel, co-author of SitePoint’s Jump Start Sass. and international conference speaker.
-Miriam is also a multimedia artist with extensive experience in theatre, writing, music, and visual art.
+In addition to presenting talks & workshops at conferences around the world, Miriam is a former staff writer for CSS-Tricks, co-founder of the Mozilla Developer Channel, and co-author of SitePoint’s Jump Start Sass.
+She’s also a cross-media artist with extensive experience in theatre, writing, music, and visual art.

 Featured talks by Miriam